Skip to Main Content

 Myth 1: Refinancing is cost-free

-Homeowners usually hear a lot about how much they can save by refinancing their mortgage, but they rarely hear about the closing costs associated with doing so.
+Afraid not.
+Homeowners usually hear a lot about how much they can save by refinancing their mortgage, but they rarely hear about the upfront cost of doing so.
+It’s true that you don’t need to make a down payment.
+But a refinance is still a mortgage, and — like your first home loan — it carries closing costs.

-These fees can amount to as much as 2 to 5 percent of the principal of an existing mortgage.
+These fees can amount to as much as 2 to 5 percent of the (new) loan principal.
 For example, if your fees are 3 percent on a $250,000 mortgage, then your upfront payment is $7,500.
 Many lenders will allow you to roll those costs into your new loan, which will increase the principal you must repay.

 Myth 2: The interest rate is the most important factor

-For many homeowners, the name of the game is to get the lowest interest rate possible to maximize savings.
+For many homeowners, the name of the game is to get the lowest interest rate possible.
 However, the loan term is another factor borrowers should consider before refinancing because it can impact how much you will actually save.

 “It’s an uneven playing field when it comes to payments.
 In short, the bank always wins because they get their money first,” says Sine.